mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.1/index.md

 For reference values of the required number of worker nodes, CPU, RAM, and storage resources, refer to the [requirements](../requirements/) section.

+## Prerequisites

+Ensure you meet all [prerequisites](../prerequisites/).

+<p class="message--note"><strong>NOTE: </strong>Starting from the 1.3 release, Spark Operator is no longer installed by default with Kaptain.</p>

+If you need to run Spark jobs on Kubernetes using Spark Operator, you must install it separately.
+Use the following instructions to install Spark Operator from Kommander Catalog for [DKP 2.x][install-spark-dkp2].

 ## DKP 2.1 air-gapped installation

 Refer to [DKP install instructions][dkp_install], if you want to deploy Kaptain in a networked environment or to [DKP 2.2 air-gapped instructions][2.2_air] if you are deploying in DKP 2.2.